systelab/systelab-schematics/README.md

 ## Using systelab-schematics

-In order to use the schematics you must install the following dependency:
+In order to use the schematics you must install the following development dependency:

 ```
-npm i systelab-schematics
+npm i -D systelab-schematics
 ```

 In order to generate a new modal based on systelab-components, you must run the following angular cli command